-I was very surprised to find a garden open for the NGS on Monday 2nd January.
-So on a bright but very cold day we set off to Cambridge to visit Robinson College, the first of my 90 gardens.
+I was very surprised to find a garden open for the National Garden Scheme on Monday 2nd January.
+So with Christmas and New Year safely over for another year we set off on a bright but very cold day to visit Robinson College, Cambridge.
+The first of my 90 garden challenge.

-None of the usual yellow signs were displayed here, but as directed by the NGS booklet, we entered through the Porter’s Lodge.
-The gardens are actually open to the public most of the year and it is the proceeds from the garden guide that you buy from the Porter which are donated to the NGS.
-The guide is a joy and provides the history, a list of the plants and maps.
+None of the familiar yellow signs were displayed because this is a garden open most of the year.
+Directed by the NGS Gardens to Visit book, we entered through the Porter’s Lodge.
+It is the proceeds from the garden guide that you buy from the Porter which are donated to the NGS.
+The guide is a complete joy and provides the history, a comprehensive list of the plants and maps:

-We walk around the courtyard, the entrance to the garden is not obvious and it takes us a little while to figure which steps to take.
+The entrance to the garden was not terribly obvious and it took us a little while to figure out which steps to take.

-It is not a winter garden as such but there are plenty of trees with colourful bark.
+It is not specifically a winter garden as such but there was plenty of interest, either in the form of colourful bark,

-The Sarcococca or winter box was smelling a dream.
+The Sarcococca or winter box generously lining the path was smelling a dream.

-Throughout the gardens there are plenty of places for scholars to sit, think and dream.
-In perhaps a thought provoking way, the sail-like sculpture seems to imitate the Wellingtonia (sequoiadendron giganteum ‘Pendula’) growing across the flat lawn.
+Throughout the gardens there are plenty of places for scholars to sit, to think and to dream.
+Was the sail-like stainless steel sculpture meant to imitate the shape of the Wellingtonia (sequoiadendron giganteum ‘Pendula’) growing across the flat lawn.
 Or is it the other way round?

-Also called the Weeping Redwood, this mighty tree close up it looks as if at any moment it might pick up its branches and lumber across the lawn.
+Also called the Weeping Redwood, this mighty tree is almost human in form and looks as if at any moment it might pick up its branches and lumber right across the lawn.

 Even the unripened figs are a delight in the morning sun.

-A metal fence with a moongate provides a climbing frame for newly planted ivy and divides an eating area:
+A metal fence with a central moongate not only provides a frame for the newly planted ivy Hedera hibernica to climb but also divides an eating area:

-The Bar tables seem refreshingly modern but somehow keep a natural feel.
-The giant golden oat softens the landscape in the distance.
+The Bar table seems refreshingly modern but somehow keeps a natural feel.
+The giant golden oat Stipa gigantea brighten the border behind.

-Lutyenesque steps not only provide a feature but cleverly link a serious drop in levels.
+Lutyenesque steps are an striking feature and also cleverly link a serious drop in ground levels.

-Round the corner is a tiny drop of colour, so small yet so bright:
+Round the corner a splash of colour catches my eye, cyclamen so small yet so bright:

-It also grows on the apple trees within the garden at eye level.
-Having never really looked at it growing in its natural environment I realise how pretty it looks; the opaque berries are enchanting.
+within the garden it grows on the apple trees at eye level.
+You just don’t appreciate how very pretty it looks; the opaque berries are enchanting.

-We are the only visitors in the garden except for squirrels, a cock pheasant and to his surprise, a muntjac.
-However two ghostly objects sited by the pond appear in silent communication:
+We were the only visitors in the garden that morning except for one Japanese student, the odd squirrel, a noisy cock pheasant and much to his surprise, and ours, a muntjac deer.
+Sited on the other side of the pond and viewed from many angles are two ghostly objects apparently in silent communication:

-We return to the college and it is the juxtaposition of the old and the new which is so striking; an aged tree lies propped up in front of the modern red brick building.
+We return to the main college building.
+It is the juxtaposition of the old and the new which is so striking; an aged tree lies propped up in front of the modern red brick building.